reallistic/bitty/README.md

 class MyFancyExchangeConsumer(BaseConsumer):

     url = 'websocket url'
-    enable_heartbeat = False # True if this exchange supports heartbeat messages exchange_name = 'MyFancyExchange' # Used for logging and callbacks
+    enable_heartbeat = False # Set to true if this exchange supports heartbeat messages exchange_name = 'MyFancyExchange' # Used for logging and callbacks heartbeat_timeout = 2 # how many seconds to allow in between heartbeats trade_timeout = 70 # How many seconds to allow in between trades

     def _on_trade(self, trade):
         # Call super so callbacks get called